Logickoi/zmk-artsey/README.md

 My planned changes from the baseline ARTSEY.IO layout, https://raw.githubusercontent.com/artseyio/artsey/main/layout%20diagrams/current.jpg

+Testing - currently in the code, or may be otherwise mucking with:

 -Swap the "." and "," keys.
 I find their reverse config easier to use.

+Future - still to come:

 -Update the lag time to be lower, to (eventually) allow for faster typing.